SEKOIA-IO/documentation/_shared_content/intelligence_center/consume/telemetry.md

 - **In my managed communities**: For MSSPs and multi-tenant communities, the system enables filtering of observable telemetry within the user's community and all its sub-communities.
 This feature facilitates robust monitoring across multiple interconnected entities.

-- **In selected communities**: For MSSPs and multi-tenant communities, users can select some of their managed communities and access telemetry for these selected communities only.

 - **Single-selected community**: For MSSPs and multi-tenant communities, they can select a single community and access its telemetry.

 ### How to access it